sca075/mqtt_vacuum_camera/README.md

    - It is possible to **display on the image the vacuum status**, this option add a vacuum status text at the top left of the image.
 Status and room where the vacuum is will be display on the text filed.
 7) This integration make possible to **render multiple vacuums** as per each camera will be named with the vacuum name (example: vacuum.robot1 = camera.robot1_camera.. vacuum.robotx = camera.robotx_camera)
 8) The camera as all cameras in HA **supports the ON/OFF service**, it is possible to *suspend and resume the camera streem as desired*.
 9) In the attributes is possible to get on what room the vacuum is.
+It is also shown on the status text.
 10) No Go, Virtual Walls, Zone Clean, Active Segments and Obstacles are draw on the map when available.
+You can disable them from the image options.
 11) [Auto Zooming the room (segment)](./docs/auto_zoom.md) when the vacuum is cleaning it.
-12) Support Actions "reload" and "reset_trims" implemented for changing the camera settings without restarting Home Assistant.
-13) Rand256 sensors are pre-configured from the integration, this will allow you to have all the sensors available in Home Assistant.
+12) Rand256 sensors are pre-configured from the integration, this will allow you to have all the sensors available in Home Assistant.
-14) Added the [**Actions**](./docs/actions.md) for Rand256 / Hypfer to control the vacuums without to format the MQTT messages.
+13) Added the [**Actions**](./docs/actions.md) for Rand256 / Hypfer to control the vacuums without to format the MQTT messages.
-15) [Obstacles](./docs/obstacles_detection.md) are displayed on the map when available.
+14) [Obstacles](./docs/obstacles_detection.md) are displayed on the map when available.
 When the vacuum support  ```ObstaclesImage``` is also possible to view the obstacles images.
 </details>